cronosun/tyres/README.md

 * `core`: Contains the API and a default implementation of `TyResImplementation`.
 You always need this dependency.
 * `implementation`: Contains the default implementation - you most likely want this dependency too (unless you write your own implementation from scratch).
 * `spring`: Contains an implementation for spring.
-You only need this implementation if you use spring.
+You only need this implementation if you're using spring.

 ## More